 The downside to GLP-1 drugs is that all but one has to be taken by a shot.
 And, like any drug, there is a risk of side effects, some serious.
 More common side effects often improve as you continue to take the drug for a while.

 Some of the more common side effects include:

-Low blood sugar levels (hypoglycemia) are a more serious risk linked to the GLP-1 class of medications.
-But the risk of low blood sugar levels is usually only increased if you’re taking another medication known to lower blood sugar at the same time, such as sulfonylureas or insulin.
+Low blood sugar levels (hypoglycemia) are a more serious risk linked to the GLP-1 class of drugs.
+But the risk of low blood sugar levels often only goes up if you’re also taking another drug known to lower blood sugar at the same time, such as sulfonylureas or insulin.

 The GLP-1 class of drugs isn’t recommended if you have a personal or family history of medullary thyroid cancer or multiple endocrine neoplasia.
-Laboratory studies have linked these drugs with thyroid tumors in rats, but until more long-term studies are completed, the risk to humans isn’t known.
+Lab studies have linked these drugs with thyroid tumors in rats.
+But until more long-term studies are done, the risk to humans isn’t known.
 They’re also not recommended if you’ve had pancreatitis.